 Why we are engaging with Kingdom

-We are engaging with Kingdom because it is a systemically important landlord and its partnership with Fairfield Housing Association (Fairfield).
+We are engaging with Kingdom because it is a systemically important landlord and about the transfer of engagements from Fairfield Housing Association (Fairfield).

 We refer to a small number of RSLs as systemically important because of their stock size, turnover or level of debt or because of their significance within their area of operation.
 We need to maintain a comprehensive understanding of how their business models operate, and how they manage the risks they face and the impact these may have.
 So we seek some additional assurance each year through our engagement plans.
 Given Kingdom’s size, turnover and level of debt we consider it to be systemically important.